How to Install Koha Library System on Ubuntu Server 20.04 LTS

 sudo koha-create --create-db demo

-“demo” can be anything you want (make it short, simple and sensible though).
+“demo” can be anything you want (make it short, simple, and sensible though).
 This will be the name of your Koha library instance.

+a.
+Configure your server for a name-based installation.
 This will enable you to connect to your Koha instance using a domain or subdomain (you will need to point the A record of your domain/subdomain to your server’s public IP address).
-If you don’t have a domain or want an IP based installation, skip this step and go to the next one (10b).
-You config file will be the the same name as your instance name (the one you used above)
+If you don’t have a domain or want an IP-based installation, skip this step and go to the next one (10b).
+You config file will be the same name as your instance name (the one you used above).

-sudo nano /etc/apache2/sites-available/demo.conf
+sudo vim /etc/apache2/sites-available/demo.conf

-– Replace the ServerAdmin email in both VirtualHost sections with your own (in this example, I use [email protected]).
+- Replace the ServerAdmin email in both VirtualHost sections with your own (in this example, we use webmaster@example.com).
 This will be visible to your users when they encounter a problem and will enable them to contact you.

 <VirtualHost *:80>